-For the 2025 plan year, these requirements remain unchanged from the 2022 plan year, and more information on this review can be found in the 2024 Letter to Issuers.
-However, note that in February 2024 CMS published the Advancing Interoperability and Improving Prior Authorization Processes Final Rule, which established additional requirements that will apply in future plan years.
-Issuers can refer to that Final Rule and related technical assistance materials to learn more about these requirements, several of which will take effect in plan year 2026 related to publicly reporting certain information from plan year 2025.
+For the 2026 plan year, requirements for the interoperability QHP Certification review have not changed.
+More information on this review can be found in the 2024 Letter to Issuers.44 However, note that in February 2024 CMS published the Advancing Interoperability and Improving Prior Authorization Processes Final Rule, which established additional requirements that will apply in future plan years.45 Issuers can refer to that Final Rule and related technical assistance materials to learn more about these requirements, several of which will take effect in plan year 2026 related to publicly reporting certain information from plan year 2025.